Hepatitis B can cause cancer Get tested and treated early

 The Viral Hepatitis Control Office (VHCO), the Department of Health collaborated with Kwai Tsing District Health Centre to organise an online public health talk on 6 July 2022.
 It covered information on hepatitis B and promoted the importance of hepatitis B testing and medical follow-up.
 Please click here for health talk materials (only Chinese version available).

 VHCO delivered a health talk at Sex with 1069 Awareness and Prevention Conference 2022 which was held by a non-governmental organisation, Gay Harmony, on 28 July 2022.
 It covered information on the prevention of viral hepatitis.
-Please click here for the PowerPoint slides (only Chinese version available).
+Please This link will open in a new windowclick here for the PowerPoint slides (only Chinese version available).

 VHCO collaborated with Sham Shui Po District Health Centre in their mobile health promotion truck service on 24 August 2022 to promote information on hepatitis B and the importance of hepatitis B testing to the public.